awostenberg/Fury/README.md

 but network throughput is 1 GBit/second.
 0. The server should "write client performance data to a db".
 This is not yet implemented.
 But raw data is in the server log.
 Grep is your friend.
-0. System "should run on Ubuntu 12.04".
-Verified on Ubuntu 12.04.